-The following sections describe changes in the implementation of NDB Cluster in MySQL NDB Cluster 8.0 through 8.0.14, as compared to earlier release series.
-NDB Cluster 8.0 is currently available in a Developer Preview release.
-NDB Cluster 7.6 is available as a General Availability (GA) release, beginning with NDB 8.0.19.
-NDB Cluster 7.6 and 7.5 are previous GA releases still supported in production; for information about NDB Cluster 7.6, see What is New in NDB Cluster 7.5; for information about new features and other changes in NDB Cluster 7.5, see What is New in NDB Cluster 7.5.
+The following sections describe changes in the implementation of NMySQL DB Cluster in NDB Cluster 8.0 through 8.0.33, as compared to earlier release series.
+NDB Cluster 8.0 is available as a General Availability (GA) release, beginning with NDB 8.0.19.
+NDB Cluster 7.6 and 7.5 are previous GA releases still supported in production; for information about NDB Cluster 7.6, see What is New in NDB Cluster 7.6.
+For similar information about NDB Cluster 7.5, see What is New in NDB Cluster 7.5.
 NDB Cluster 7.4 and 7.3 were previous GA releases which have reached their end of life, and which are no longer supported or maintained.
 We recommend that new deployments for production use MySQL NDB Cluster 8.0.

 Major changes and new features in NDB Cluster 8.0 which are likely to be of interest are shown in the following list:

 Compatibility enhancements.
 The following changes reduce longstanding nonessential differences in

 NDBbehavior as compared to that of other MySQL storage engines:

 Development in parallel with MySQL server.
 Beginning with this release, MySQL NDB Cluster is being developed in parallel with the standard MySQL 8.0 server under a new unified release model with the following features:

 NDB 8.0 is developed in, built from, and released with the MySQL 8.0 source code tree.

 The numbering scheme for NDB Cluster 8.0 releases follows the scheme for MySQL 8.0.